PhilipSnows/quartz/content/website/Guide.md

 ![600](https://i.imgur.com/vmBQvQo.png)

-# 3. You Shall Not Whine About P2W
+# 3-You Shall Not Whine About P2W
 >Good... use your aggressive feelings, player.
 Let the hate flow through you.
 >—Darth Voldemort pushing you to the Dark Side